Schumer: Compromise on $1 trillion transit spending

 Most Popular

-Speaking at a news conference in front of Penn Station, Schumer (D-N.Y.), the Senate minority leader, noted that last week’s derailment of an NJ Transit train at the station was caused by a track that was long in need of repair.
+Speaking at a news conference in front of Penn Station, Schumer (D-N.Y.), the Senate minority leader, noted that last week’s derailment of an NJ Transit train at the station was caused by damaged wooden track ties that were long in need of repair.

-Amtrak, which oversees the station’s rail system, has said it is grappling with a $28 billion repair backlog.
+Amtrak, which owns and maintains tracks used by the LIRR and NJ Transit at the station, said last week that inspectors had recently documented that the track ties were in need of repair, but did not act sooner on repair work because there did not appear to be an imminent safety threat.
+Amtrak officials have said they are grappling with a $28 billion repair backlog due to funding shortages.

 “Maddening delays for rail commuters across the region from Long Island to New Jersey have exposed the repair backlog like never before,” Schumer said.
 “Even the smallest of maintenance issues, left unchecked, can become the reason for the next big delay, or worse, disaster.”